MetOffice/simulation-systems/source/FurtherDetails/who.rst

 Sci/Tech Reviewer
 -----------------

-A Sci/Tech reviewer is assigned for every ticket and comprises the first stage of review that considers the change as a whole.
+A Sci/Tech reviewer is assigned for every PR and comprises the first stage of review that considers the change as a whole.
 Further details are found in the :ref:`Scitech Reviewers Guide<scitech_review>`.
 In some cases, the reviewer can delegate parts of the work to another person.